rudi77/CarND-Path-Planning-Project/README.md

 # CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Prediction Module
+The prediction module takes a map and data from sensor fusion (RADAR,LIDAR etc) to generate predictions for what all other (moving) objects in the vincinity of our vehicle are likely to do.
+Predictions are presented by a set of possible trajectories together with their probabilities.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).